pxrxp/pxrxp/README.md

 * 🖥️ **Operating Systems**, because the fact that we built all this structure and abstraction from raw 1s and 0s still feels unreal.

-* λ **Functional Programming**, because the different paradigm it provides can turn complex imperative logic into a few lines of elegant, intuitive code.

-* 🌐 **Full-Stack Architecture**, because it lets me turn a bare idea into a functioning reality end-to-end.
+* 🎨 **Low-Level Graphics**, because it’s fascinating to see what we can build from a simple grid of RGB pixels.

 </details>